Succeeding With Service Level Objectives

 The IIDARR Rule-of-Thumb for SLO Implementation

-• Instrument (Measure) - Captures data from the identified operations in order to later act on it.
-This phase produces concrete, queryable metrics.
+2. Instrument (Measure): Capture data from identified operations to generate concrete, queryable metrics.

 • Refining establishes a formal cadence for performing a review in order to support continuous improvement and understand clients use of the product (i.e. which transactions are important) and the level of service is being achieved.